 The program includes diverse traditional and modern texts on a range of subjects.
 Through encounter with these texts, we hope to encourage lively discussion of Zionist identity among Diaspora Jews in general, and the younger generation, in particular.
 The discussion will address what binds the Jewish people, wherever they may be, as well as what divides and separates us.

 We will consider the meaning of Jewish political independence of the people dwelling in Zion and the reciprocal relationships between Jews living in Israel and those who live in the Diaspora.
 This represents an opportunity for everyone, irrespective of prior knowledge, to get to know and enhance their knowledge about the significance of Zionism in the 21st century, to engage in discussion, reflect on its substance and the extent of its relevance to our lives.

 Below, you can find resources from the Beit Ha’am program.
 You may have to scroll down to the last page in order to find the beginning of the English booklets.

 All links in purple are guides for educators and leaders.
-They are mainly activity guides on how to teach about Israel through different activities.
+The guides are tools to teach about Israel through different activities.

 The establishment of the State of Israel